Zack Morris (Saved by the Bell): Critical reception

-Despite his iconic status, Zack has been proven to be a somewhat divisive character.
-Some critics observed that Zack was sometimes a "jerk."
-Comic Book Resources lists off ten of his worse antics, with number one taking place in the episode "Jessie's Song," where Cassidy Stephenson writer noted "Zack ignores Slater until he finds Jessie passed out and confused on her bed.
-Ignoring a friend's safety makes Zack a horrible person." in regards of him ignoring Jessie's addiction to Caffeine pills at first.
+Despite his iconic status, Zack has been proven to be a negative and unpleasant character.
+Some critics have observed that Zack regularly displays traits of sociopathy.
+Comic Book Resources lists off ten of his worst antics, with number one taking place in the episode "Jessie's Song," where Cassidy Stephenson writer noted, "Zack ignores Slater until he finds Jessie passed out and confused on her bed.
+Ignoring a friend's safety makes Zack a horrible person," in regards of him ignoring Jessie's addiction to Caffeine pills at first.
 Similarly, Reid McCarter of The A.V.
-Club noted some instances of Zack being morally incorrect, citing the time he fakes A.C.
-Slater having a terminal illness, and when he tried the sell calendars of Kelly, Jessie and Lisa in a swimsuit.
+Club noted some instances of Zack being immoral, citing the time he fakes A.C.
+Slater having a terminal illness, and when he tried to sell calendars of underaged Kelly, Jessie, and Lisa in swimsuits.

 However, Tim Gerstenberger from TV Overmind praised some of his schemes, such as the aforementioned calendar of his female classmates in swimsuits.
 He was also named as the third-best character in the show by Ciara Knight at Her.ie, with his mobile phone jokingly being named as the number one best character.
 Knight stated "He was the charming protagonist that invited you into his charmed life, complete with high school drama and comically bad background actors during freeze frames.
 He made breaking the fourth wall cool and Frank Underwood sure as shit knows it."
 In a similar list, Zack was also named as the third-best character by Aya Tsintziras from Screen Rant, whom reasoned "Zack is one of the show's better characters since he has a friendly, social, and cheeky personality and that makes his scenes fun to watch."
 In another article by Screen Rant, Amanda Bruce listed nine instances where Zack was actually a good friend, with Zack not letting Jessie sing due to her addiction in the aforementioned "Jessie's Song" being number one.

 Starting in October 2017, the character of Zack Morris has been the subject of a popular multi-season tongue-in-cheek critique by the Funny Or Die web series entitled Zack Morris is Trash.
 The series is freely available on YouTube.

 As of 2022, Gosselaar has grown disdain for the Zack Morris character.
 Gosselaar stated "I hate [watching myself]," and compared his character to the characters from the 2020 series, saying "God, they're so much more fucking talented than I ever was back then, like why did my career go the way it did from that?"
 Additionally, Gosselaar dislikes the episode "Running Zack," due to its insensitive nature; Gosselaar stated, "I cringed seeing myself portraying a white dude being Zack Morris, who is like the all-American, blonde-haired white dude in an Indian Native American headdress."